 So far I’m loving this tripod.
 I definitely recommend this tripod over the earlier Luxi L models as it has a taller maximum height (64.5 inches), lighter weight (2.68 pounds), can support more weight (7.7 pounds).
 This last one is the big stat, as the additional 2.2 pounds it can support make it suitable for heavier DSLRs!
 The only downside to this version is that it’s slightly taller when folded: 16.5 inches.
 Definitely worth that extra inch in folded height given the impressive gains elsewhere, in my opinion.
 I would recommend this new Luxi L III tripod to everyone except those who will be shooting in wind and other intense conditions, where I think the MeFoto retains a clear advantage.

-Expect a full review of the new Velbon Luxi L III tripod once I get a chance to test it in the parks.
+You can read my full review of the new Velbon Luxi L III tripod here.

 Advanced DSLR Cameras

 After months of searching for a tripod with just a bit more stability, a reader tipped me off to the MeFoto RoadTrip Travel Tripod, which costs $189.
 This tripod was recently released (March 1, 2013) by Benro, but from what I understand, it has been sold under other brand names for significantly more in the past.